DickinsonCollege/FarmData2/docs/Technologies.md

-# Onboarding to FarmData2 #
+# Overview of FarmData2 Technologies #

-This document provides an overview of the technologies used in FarmData2, describes the roles that they play and provides resources for learning the essentials of each.
+This document provides an overview of the technologies used in FarmData2, describes the roles that they play and provides some resources for learning the essentials of each.

+## Overview ##

 Interacting with FarmData2 requires a basic familiarity with git and GitHub.
 FarmData2 development uses a fairly standard web technology stack including HTML, CSS, Bootstrap, JavaScript, and Vue.js.
-The front-end accesses FarmData2 data through the [FarmOS API](https://v1.farmos.org/development/api/) using the [Axios](https://github.com/axios/axios) library.
+The front-end uses [Axios](https://github.com/axios/axios) to accesses FarmData2 data in a [MariaDB](https://mariadb.org/) database through the [FarmOS API](https://v1.farmos.org/development/api/) and a custom [Express API](https://expressjs.com/).
 End-to-end testing is done using the [Cypress framework](https://www.cypress.io/).
 The automation, configuration and back-end development of FarmData2 use a number of other technologies including Drupal, drush, FarmOS, Docker, docker-compose and bash scripting.

 This document is intended to be used in two ways.
 When you are new to FarmData2, it is recommended that you work through this document from the top down.
 However, it is not essential that you fully master every tool and technology on the first pass.
 Rather once you feel basically comfortable with a tool or technology (or if you already know it) skip to the next one.
 Then later, while working on FarmData2 you can return to this document and jump directly to the relevant section(s) to find a reference or to learn a little bit more as needed.

 ## Preliminaries ##

-Before continuing, If you haven't already, please review the [README](README.md), the [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md), the [LICENSE](LICENSE.md) and the [CONTRIBUTING](CONTRIBUTING.md) documents as they provide information that is important to getting started and to maintaining the FarmData2 community.
+Before continuing, If you haven't already, please review the [README](../README.md), the [CODE_OF_CONDUCT](../CODE_OF_CONDUCT.md), the [LICENSE](LICENSE.md) and the [CONTRIBUTING](../CONTRIBUTING.md) documents as they provide information that is important to getting started and to maintaining the FarmData2 community.

+### Installation ###

+The [INSTALL.md](INSTALL.md) file contains the instructions for doing a [Developer Install](INSTALL.md#developer-install).
+After you complete the developer install FarmData2 will be setup and ready for you to work on.

 ## Communications ##

 The FarmData2 community uses [Zulip](https://zulip.com/) as it communication platform.
 Zulip is a group chat application that blends the benefits of asynchronous threaded discussions (e.g. a forum) with live chat.

-Connecting with the [FarmData2 community](https://farmdata2.zulipchat.com/) on Zulip provides a place to ask questions of the project managers and the broader developer community.
+Connecting with the [FarmData2 community on Zulip](https://farmdata2.zulipchat.com/) provides a place to ask questions of the project managers and the broader developer community.

   - Resources:
     - [Streams and Topics](https://zulip.com/help/about-streams-and-topics): An introduction to the two key features of Zulip.
 Once you understand streams and topics Zulip is relatively easy to use.
     - [Zulip Home Page](https://zulip.com/): This page has a quick tour of Zulip's features that you can click through.
     - [User Documentation](https://zulip.com/help/): A comprehensive set of documentation on Zulip's use and features.

-## Prerequisites ##
+## Version Control and Repositories ##

 The FarmData2 documentation and resources assume a basic facility with git, GitHub and a familiarity with the GitFlow branching workflow.
-You'll need to understand the steps outlined in the [FarmData2 Workflow](CONTRIBUTING.md#workflow).
+You'll need to understand the steps outlined in the [CONTRIBUTNG](../CONTRIBUTING.md) document.

 The following resources can be useful for learning what you'll need to know about git and GitHub: